Discover the sense of adventure and camaraderie!

 Watch an authentic display of historical military tactics right inside Voyageur Park!
 La Compagnie de La Vérendrye and The Forces of Lord Selkirk will be drilling with flintlock muskets and black powder, demonstrating how battles were fought years ago.
 Join them in Fort Gibraltar before and after the battle, and discuss the reality of a soldier’s life in the 18th and 19th centuries.

 Keeping traditions alive has always been an important part of what the Festival du Voyageur does.
-This year we invite you to find your place in history and become an apprentice voyageur!
+This is why we invite you to become an apprentice voyageur!
 For the duration of the festival we will be presenting a series of workshops and demonstrations designed to showcase the arts and crafts practiced by our ancestors.
 Come and experience what life was like in days gone by through hands-on demonstrations and interactive lectures.
 Knowledgeable artists and craftspeople will teach you how to do a number of important skills that would have been common knowledge to any voyageur.
 Let’s preserve these techniques and pass on important skills to future generations.
+Please note that demonstrations will take place from 11 a.m. to 2 p.m. and the workshops will take place from 3 p.m. to 6 p.m.
 Workshops will be presented on a variety of topics, including:

 Take home a souvenir that you made, just remember to pass that skill along and have fun!
-For more information regarding workshop schedules please visit www.heho.ca or visit the 233-ALLÔ information centre in Voyageur Park or the friendly voyageurs at Fort Gibraltar.
-Please note that most workshops will take place on the 2nd floor of the Maison du Bourgeois, remember to show up early space is limited.
+For more information regarding workshop schedules please visit www.heho.ca, consult our mobile app, or visit the 233-ALLÔ information centre in Voyageur Park or the friendly voyageurs at Fort Gibraltar.
+Please note that most workshops will take place on the 2nd ﬂoor of the Maison du Bourgeois, remember to show up early; space is limited.